|Elliott Sound Products||Project 79|

 With the values shown above, the maximum load current of the master unit should be limited to about 2A (4A for 110V), and this will be more than enough for most preamps, computers, etc. In theory, this will give an RMS voltage of about 30V on the primary, but in reality it will be typically somewhat less than this.
 It is a good idea to check the actual voltage obtained from the transformer.
 If it exceeds about 30V, then reduce the value of R1 appropriately.

 Note - If the master unit draws more than 1-2A, use the circuit shown in Figure 1a or 1b !

 VR1 is used to set the sensitivity of the circuit.
-This may not be needed in some cases, but is highly recommended.
+This may not be needed in some cases, but it is recommended.
 The sensitivity should be set to ensure that the relay(s) activate reliably when the master unit is switched on and off.
 I had to include the sensitivity control in my unit, because the PC draws a small quiescent current (as do almost all of them now) which was sufficient to activate the relays as soon as the lead was connected.
 (I was not amused, since I then had to dismantle everything and modify the unit.
 Grrr.)
 Since I no longer use it with my PC, it means I can adjust it for any master load over a few Watts.

 Warning: If the sensitivity is set too low, Q2 may overheat!
 This is because it will not be saturated, and the full voltage does not appear across the relay.
 The transistor will have the relay current flowing through it, and some voltage across it - this equates to power, and power means heat.
 Such a condition will ensure that the transistor will fail at some time in the future (probably after you have forgotten how you wired the circuit, and at the least convenient moment - as always).
 You can add a LED with 2.2k series resistor across the relay if you'd like an 'activity' indicator.